NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 ```
 SetpointManager:SystemNodeReset:Temperature,
-     \memo This Setpoint Manager is used to place a temperature or humidity ratio setpoint on a system node according to the reference (e.g., return) temperature or humidity ratio using a reset rule.
+     \memo This Setpoint Manager is used to place a temperature setpoint on a system node according to the reference (e.g., return) temperature using a reset rule.
-     \memo The temperature or humidity ratio setpoint is obtained by retrieving the temperature or humidity ratio of the user specified reference system node.
+     \memo The temperature setpoint is obtained by retrieving the temperature of the user specified reference system node.
-     \memo
   A1 , \field Name
        \required-field
   A2 , \field Control Variable